hadnet/fullfitness/README.md

-# FullFitness app example made it with React Electron
+# FullFitness app example made it with React Electron and Material-ui.